Welcome. I am James McGillis.

-Desert Paintbrush Bloom, Mill Creek Canyon, Moab, UT - Click for larger image. (http://jamesmcgillis.com)
+Photo of Desert Paintbrush in bloom, Mill Creek Canyon, Moab, Utah - Click for larger image. (http://jamesmcgillis.com)

 Wildflowers in the desert offer us a rare look at how ephemeral life can be.
-Even a solitary example of a desert flower can make our heart leap.
+Even a solitary example of a desert flower in the spring can make our heart leap.
 What species of plant is it?
 Is it a healthy specimen?
 What color and shape are its flowers?
 Does it show any signs of trailside abuse?
-If the plant is healthy, we always stop and take a picture for our files.
+If the plant is healthy, we always stop and take a photo for our files.

 Other than the few flowering plants that make their home in rare natural nurseries, most desert wildflowers lead a near-solitary existence.
 If one finds three or more examples of one species congregated together, the place takes on the feeling of a stand or perhaps a grove.

-Lupine flowers, Hidden Valley, Moab, UT - Click for larger image. (http://jamesmcgillis.com)
+Lupine in bloom, Hidden Valley, Moab, Utah - Click for larger image. (http://jamesmcgillis.com)

 In contemporary society, we toss words together, like “desert garden”, as if there is a simple meaning to that phrase.
 If you ask most readers what that phrase means, they will tell you that a “desert garden” is a residential or botanical garden that features examples of desert-dwelling species.
 This prevalence of thought stems from the rarity of natural desert gardens.